 Aanyway.
 Got up.
 Couldn't even sleep in really.
 Took advantage of some lodge amenities (sauna).
 Got brunch in the main dining room (buffet!).
 Checked out of the room.
 Shipped Chad's pack with some other stuff in it back to DC at the post office down the hill.
 Hit up the general store briefly and then caught a shuttle back to the lake.
 I remember we were in the shuttle with Forest and Willow.
 Willow lives not too far from me now near Kent, CT.
 Then it was pretty much back to the marina for the day for another round of high life.
 It was beautiful out there.
 We had been trying to angle our way into a boat ride when Greenlite ran up the dock to help some people with their luggage that were heading for a houseboat.
-Next thing I know we're invited along to have lunch on their houseboat.
-They were all from Greenville, SC and kind of hilarious.
-Can't remember the details but I remember one guy particularly enjoying telling the story of his wife disembarking from a plane down those stairs onto the tarmac when she stumbled and took out one of the poor airline workers that tried to break her fall.
-She retaliated with some other absurd story about him I can't remember.
-I think it involved falling off a boat somehow.
-Aaaanyway they were so nice to us and we had quite the lunch.

 We eventually got a boatride back to the marina where Greenlite's friends from Clemson were hanging out on the dock.
 We were probably there for 4 or 5 hrs or so when we finally decided to pack up and head towards the "Fontana Hilton" as the shelter near the dam is so named (apparently it has a shower).
 So we all started hiking the mile towards the dam and Greenlite and I decided we'd just keep going and head into the Smokies.
 It was pretty cool walking over the dam - I have a strange thing for the TVA.
 It just seems so old school, old America, New Deal, all that jazz.
 Thankfully the terrorist alert levels were low so we were allowed to walk across.
 I was maybe a third of the way across when two guys on motorcycles cruised by us.
 I started running after one of them, really wanted a ride across Fontana at sunset.
 He slowed down and I hopped on.
 Not one of my safest moments in life I suppose but oohhhhhhh was it nice.
 On the other side he slowed and I was able to hop off.